Table of Contents

 Electricity meters

-Electricity meters allow the measurement of consumption, production as well as imported and Fed back (electricity) to the grid.
+Electricity meters allow the measurement of consumption, production as well as electricity imported from and fed back to the grid.

-In the case of a connection lower than 80A, Climkit provides direct electricity meters, meaning the conductor wires pass directly through the meter.
+In the case of a connection below 80A, Climkit provides direct meters, meaning that the conductor wires pass directly through the meter.

 The model generally provided is the Eastron SDM630Modbus meter.
-The meter measures 4 DIN modules wide and is installed directly in the electrical panel on a DIN rail or in a suitable box (see T-Box below).
+The meter is 4 DIN modules wide and is installed directly in the electrical panel on a DIN rail or in a suitable housing (see T-Box below).

-In the case where the connection intensity (amperage) exceeds 80A, Climkit provides indirect electricity meters, meaning the conductor wires pass through current transformers (CT) themselves connected to the meter.
+In the event that the connection intensity (amperage) exceeds 80A, Climkit provides indirect electricity meters, meaning that the conductor wires pass through current transformers (CT) which are themselves connected to the meter.

 - The model generally provided is the Eastron SDM630MCT meter

-CTs are chosen according to the intensity of the connection and the diameter of the conductor on which the CT will be clipped around.
+CTs are chosen according to the connection intensity and the diameter of the conductor on which the CT will clip around.

 Climkit provides CTs ranging from 100 A to 2000 A.